Jonah Platt's 'Being Jewish' Podcast Aims to Unite the Jewish Community at a Divisive Time – Kveller

 beingjewish

 Since October 7, a lot of people, especially celebrities, have become unlikely activists.
-That’s not really what happened to actor and singer Jonah Platt, who has played Fiyero in “Wicked,” has had countless stage, film and TV roles, is a father of two with fellow actress Courtney Platt and who sometimes sings beautiful Jewish music with his brothers Ben Platt and Henry Platt.
+That’s not really what happened to actor and singer Jonah Platt, who has played Fiyero in “Wicked,” has had countless stage, film and TV roles, is a father of two with dancer Courtney Platt and who sometimes sings beautiful Jewish music with his brothers Ben Platt and Henry Platt.

 Jonah has long been a Jewish activist (he is also a member of the board of 70 Faces Media, Kveller’s parent company).
 Along with his work in the entertainment world, Platt has long been led by a mission to make fellow Jews feel prouder and more connected to their Jewish identity and to share facts and perspectives about Israel.
 But just like so many of us, October 7 changed him forever.

 A few days after the harrowing Hamas attacks, he got on his Instagram for a live Q&A that ended up getting over 100,000 views.
 Since then, he’s posted a series of reflections (and one excellent ’90s Passover parody) on his social media.
 And this month, he released his first podcast, called Being Jewish with Jonah Platt.
-While Platt’s own opinions about Israel and politics are fairly clear to any of his social media followers, he didn’t create this podcast to convince anything to think just like him — instead, he’s there to share diverse Jewish stories from personalities, some of whom aren’t necessarily known for their connection to Judaism.
+While Platt’s own opinions about Israel and politics are fairly clear to any of his social media followers, he didn’t create this podcast to convince anyone to think just like him — instead, he’s there to share diverse Jewish stories from personalities, some of whom aren’t necessarily known for their connection to Judaism.

 So far, Platt has had actor Skylar Astin, singer and activist Montana Tucker, Rabbi David Wolpe (who officiated his bat mitzvah, his wedding and his bris), music manager Kenny Hamilton and Jerusalem Deputy Mayor Fleur Hassan-Nahoum as guests on the podcast.
 Conversations ensue with each guest about what makes them happy to be Jewish, their family’s Jewish history, how October 7 changed their connection to their Jewish identity and their own connections to Israel.
 At the opening of each episode, Platt also talks about hot topics that are important to the Jewish community, from the presidential election to his argument for ditching the term antisemitism for “anti-Jew hate” to reflections on Yom Kippur and the concept of empathy.